Gamera: Guardian of the Universe: Critical response

+Gamera: Guardian of the Universe received generally positive reviews from critics, with two out of the three reviews listed for the film on Rotten Tomatoes being favorable.

 Peter H. Gilmore of MonsterZero.us said, "All in all, this is a vibrant and energetic film.
 The monster battles are full of physical grappling as well as energy weapon exchanges, and the excellent suitmation is well augmented by judiciously used CGI."
 Popcorn Pictures said, "This is just a great, fun kaiju film. ...
 Gamera finally has a film to rival Godzilla (but he's still second best to the Big G, though) and rid the infamous legacy that has dogged him throughout his motion picture life."
 David Miller of CULT MOVIES praised the film's special effects, calling the film "one of the best of all the giant monster films".

-Steve Biodrowski of CINEMAFANTASIQUE praised the film's "money shot" moments, also saying "supplying the necessary 'oomph' to push this over from being merely diverting to being outright exhilarating".
+Steve Biodrowski of Cinefantastique praised the film's "money shot" moments, also saying "supplying the necessary 'oomph' to push this over from being merely diverting to being outright exhilarating".
 The New York Daily News praised the film's action sequences, stating that the "giant monster movie fans seeking a big-screen treat will find it here".
 Roger Ebert gave the film three stars out of four, saying that, despite its flaws, "Gamera is more fun" than "megabudget solemnity like Air Force One", and that "Gamera is not a good movie but it is a good moviegoing experience".